Knaut-007/Cpp-toy-compiler/docs/Day2-notes.md

 - buf.str(): Gets the string to pass to the lexer.

+## Test files
-- **Test files** - Created test files for each new feature added in the lexer to ensure correctness and make debugging easier.
+- Created test files for each new feature added in the lexer to ensure correctness and make debugging easier.